AarKro/Hera/README.md

 :exclamation: &nbsp; Don't forget to update the database (which is also on the EC2 instance) with relevant changes as you deploy

 ### Hera Website :globe_with_meridians:

+Through the website users can easily configure some of Heras behaviour in their Discord server, as well as get an overview of their servers activity.
+The website is written as a React app using TypeScript.
+The code for it can be found in the [`website/`](https://github.com/AarKro/Hera/tree/master/core) module.

 #### Setup